 LOUIS is a library consortium widely recognized as a model for cost-effective collaboration in higher education.
 Members include Tulane University, Southern University, and Grambling University, already customers of Skilltype.

-To explore how data can help improve employee engagement and organizational development, visit skilltype.com and request a demo for your library, state, or consortium.
+To explore how data can help improve employee engagement and organizational development, visit skilltype.com.
+Request a demo for your library, state, or consortium.

 Skilltype is a library software company specializing in using data to create modern talent management workflows.
-Libraries across six countries use Skilltype to provide personalized training to their employees, identify skill gaps, and make data-informed decisions on whether to recruit, reskill, or share expertise.
+Libraries across six countries use Skilltype to provide personalized training to their employees and identify skill gaps.
+They also make data-informed decisions on whether to recruit, reskill, or share expertise..
 Skilltype was founded in 2018 and is headquartered in Baton Rouge, Louisiana.